bw2data.backends.base#

 reference product

-can include wild cards, e.g."trans*"
+stringcan include wild cards, e.g."trans*".By default, the

-dictionary, and the default weights are:{ "name": 5, "comment": 1, "product": 3, "categories": 2, "location": 3 }
+namefield is given the most weight.
+The full weighting set is called theboostdictionary, and the default weights are:{ "name": 5, "comment": 1, "product": 3, "categories": 2, "location": 3 }

 Optional keyword arguments: